 Here’s the short version: We will investigate and gather evidence, including police reports, witness statements, and medical documentation, to determine fault.
 We will file the claim paperwork and negotiate a settlement with the insurance companies.
 If they refuse to pay, we will pursue compensation in court.

 If the insurance companies offer a settlement that you believe is fair, then no. If they don’t agree to pay you fairly for your injuries, then you might have to go to court if you want fair compensation.
 Your lawyer will be by your side to argue on your behalf in the courtroom.

 At Craig Swapp & Associates, we work on a contingency fee basis.
 That means we only get paid when we win your case.
 You pay us nothing unless we win.

 What are the negligence laws in Utah?

-Personal injury law in Utah operates under the concept of comparative negligence.
-The person found mostly responsible for an accident can be held liable.
-As long as you are found less than 50 percent responsible for your truck accident, you can seek damages.
+Utah operates under the concept of comparative negligence.
+The person found mostly responsible for a wreck can be held liable.
+As long as you are found less than 50 percent responsible for your trucking collision, you can seek damages.

 Team Up with a Salt Lake City Semi-Truck Wreck Attorney

 Any vehicle collision can lead to serious injuries, but semi-truck crashes almost always will.
-The first step to receiving fair compensation for your injury is to determine who was responsible for the crash.
-Your truck crash attorney can investigate the accident and help you file a personal injury claim to recover the damages you’ve suffered.
+The first step to receiving fair compensation is to determine who was responsible for the crash.
+Your truck crash lawyer can investigate the incident and help you file a claim to recover the damages you’ve suffered.

 Working with a Salt Lake City truck accident lawyer from Craig Swapp & Associates will significantly increase your chance of achieving a positive resolution for your case.
 We offer a free consultation to those who call 1-800-404-9000 or complete our online contact form, which you can find at the bottom of this page.